What Is Correlation?

 How to find and use correlation more generally in marketing

-This type of data analysis is not reserved to just keyword research.
+This type of data analysis is not reserved for just keyword research.
 Marketers can use it for social media, paid search, email marketing, design, and more.

 You name it, you can conduct correlation analysis to see if any relationships stand out to you.
 The key to identifying causation via correlative study is to limit the amount of variables that go into your experiment.

-- Do you want to see the affect word count has on ranking?
+• Do you want to see the effect word count has on ranking?

 The formula for correlation (r) is: